imoyer/stepdance/doc/readme.md

 - Although we use the convention of XYRθZE to name signals based on their duration, it is up to the system designer to assign these signals to particular axes of their machine.
 - **Stepdance modules read the DIR line at the falling edge of the STEP pulse.** In this way we differ from stepper drivers, which read at the rising edge of STEP.
 We do this to improve performance by only needing to fire an interrupt once per pulse when reading an incoming signal, but has implications for compatibility with non-stepdance signalling sources.
 Future work will introduce alternative input modes to restore this compatibility.
 - Stepdance can be configured to output frames at higher frequencies, with corresponding limits to the number of signals that fit in a frame.
-This functionality is documented [here.](/doc/highspeed.md)
+See \ref highspeed for configuration concepts.

 ***
 ## Examples